Photographs

 Previous Page

 Fedor Schulze: photographer in the Dutch East Indies L.F.M.
-Schulze (1836 - 1908) was a German-born officer who served in the Royal Netherlands East Indies Army (KNIL) before settling in Batavia, Java, where he became a naturalized Dutch citizen.
-After his retirement from military service, he pursued a new career as a writer, publisher, and professional photographer.
-In 1890 and 1894, he published two travel guides on Java, reflecting his interest in the landscapes, cultures, and travel routes of the region.
+Schulze (Mühlberg an der Elbe, 1836 - Batavia, 1908) was a German-born officer who served in the Royal Netherlands East Indies Army (KNIL) until 1882.
+After leaving the military, he settled in Batavia, Java, and became a naturalized Dutch citizen in 1900.
+Following his retirement, Schulze pursued a new career as a writer and professional photographer.
+In the 1890s, Schulze published several works reflecting his interest in the region’s landscapes, cultures, and historical developments.
+Among these were two travel guides on Java (1890 and 1894), as well as a detailed account of the Dutch military campaign in Lombok, published in two parts in 1894.
 Around the same time, he established a photography studio in Batavia.
-His work is known for its carefully composed studio portraits, often depicting individuals in traditional Javanese and Balinese clothing, with respectful attention to the cultural and visual details of everyday life.
-Through both his writings and his photographs, Schulze left a valuable textual and visual record of late 19th-century Java.
+His photographic work is notable for its carefully composed studio portraits, often featuring individuals in traditional Javanese and Balinese clothing, with a respectful focus on the cultural and visual details of everyday life.
+Through both his writings and photographs, Schulze left a valuable textual and visual record of late 19th-century Java.